lloc/wordpress-plugins-phpunit/README.md

 Another method `get` or `__get()` should check if an item with a given exists and return it on success.
 If there is no such item, throw an `\OutOfBoundsException`.

 Check branch _step-10_ out if you have a hard time to write the code!

+## Step 11

+The last steps brought us to _Factories_.
+What is a factory?
+Sometimes you create functions or methods that simply hide the complex process to create a specific object.
+And sometimes you have to decide which type of object you want to create.

+In WordPress plugins I prefer to add hooks in factories to objects.
+There are plugins that add hooks in class-constructors.
+This is not a good thing (especially when you still test the classic way -creating an complete environment with WordPress up and running).

+Let's create a class `Factory` with a static function named `create`.
+This method should return a `Car` object.
+But let's refactor the constructor of `Car` so that it expects already an object and no JSON-string.
+We will do this in the create-method of the `Factory`-class instead.

+Test your plugin now with `composer test` and you'll see some errors:

+`TypeError: Argument 1 passed to wccta\Car::__construct() must be an object, string given, called in ...`

+We should correct our tests too...

+Excellent!
+Let's create a test for our Factory.
+We will let the method without any content for now.
+Run the tests again!

+    There was 1 risky test:

+    1) tests\wccta\FactoryTest::test_create
+    This test did not perform any assertions

+The tests pass but you get the message that there was a risky test.
+By the way: Name the function `test_create` just `create` and use the annotation `@test`.
+I believe that the use of that annotation depends on your personal taste!